Ezekiel Elliott Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- Elliott averaged 64.5 rushing yards per game over his two career matchups against the Cardinals, 4.0 more yards than his over/under in Sunday's game.
+- In his two career matchups against the Cardinals, Elliott averaged 64.5 rushing yards per game, 4.0 more yards than his over/under in Sunday's game.

-- Elliott, in two matchups versus the Cardinals, has run for a TD once, but not more than one in a single contest.
+- Elliott has had a rushing touchdown in one matchup versus the Cardinals, but did not have multiple TDs in that game.

-- The Cardinals have the NFL's 15th-ranked defense against the run, giving up 113.7 yards per game.
+- The Cardinals give up 113.7 yards per game on the ground, the NFL's 15th-ranked rush defense.

-- The Cowboys are up against the NFL's top D when it comes to rushing TDs conceded (eight this year).
+- Elliott and the Cowboys will face off against the NFL's best defense in terms of rushing touchdowns conceded (eight).

 Recent Performances

-- Elliott put together a 37-yard rushing performance in last week's matchup with the Football Team, carrying the ball nine times (averaging 4.1 yards per carry) while scoring one touchdown.
+- Against the Football Team last week, Elliott rushed nine times for 37 yards (4.1 yards per carry) and scored one touchdown.

-- He also hauled in one pass for five yards and scored one touchdown through the air.
+- He also caught one pass for five yards and scored one touchdown through the air.

-- Over his last three outings, Elliott has rushed for 134 yards (44.7 per game) on 37 carries with two touchdowns.
+- Elliott has totaled 134 rushing yards on 37 carries (44.7 yards per game) with two touchdowns during his last three games.

-- He's also caught five passes for 40 yards (13.3 per game) and one touchdown.
+- He has added 40 receiving yards on five catches (13.3 yards per game) plus one TD.

 Elliott's Dallas Teammates